Dernière danse: Music video

-Background and synopsis

-The music video was released on 4 December 2013.
+The music video for the song was released on 4 December 2013.
 The video is intercut with scenes of Indila singing in front of a wide view of Paris.
 The story begins with Indila being kicked out of her house and she wanders throughout Paris being disrespected by the locals as the city gets darker due to a storm beginning.
 It is implied that the storm is connected with Indila's negative emotions, as shown in a brief flashback.
 Indila then walks directly into the storm and seemingly clears it by using her singing voice, saving Paris.

-As of December 2024, the video has accumulated over 1.228 billion views, being the only French song to achieve this.
+As of August 2026, the video has gathered over 1.4 billion views, being the only French-language song to achieve this.

-Lyric video

-A lyric video was uploaded on the artist's Vevo channel simultaneously on the release day of the song.